Meeting time: Mon/Weds 6:40-8:30 PM, Engineering Building 102

 - Week 2: LFD (ch.
 1.3 on feasibility of learning, 1.4 on error & noise, 3.2 on linear regression, 3.3 on gradient descent, maximum likelihood estimation, logistic regression), DLB (ch.
 4 on grad descent, ch.
 5 on MLE), VMLS (ch.
 12 on least squares), PDSH (ch.
 5 in depth on linear regression)

-- Textbooks that are not required, but may prove quite helpful:
+- Textbooks that are not required, but strongly recommended:

 - Online resources (tutorials, videos, etc.) of interest: